 5. Divide the number you wrote down in step 2 by 52 to calculate your weekly sales target.

-As with all targets these must be monitored frequently and if you are beating or meeting your target then you already know what to do…continue doing what is already working.
+As with all targets, these must be monitored frequently and if you are beating or meeting your sales target then you already know what to do…continue doing what is already working.
 You may also need to adjust and re-set targets if the market changes caused by an unforeseen outside influence.

 Tips to help you achieve your sales targets